Duration: One-year Course

 What Could I Do Next?

-Many learners will progress on to other courses within the college for example Foundation Learning programmes in Animal Care, Sport, Gaming, or Care.
+Many learners will progress on to other courses within the college for example Foundation Learning programmes in Animal Care, Sport, Media, or Health & Social Care.
 Other progression pathways include the Supported Internship which is a work based learning programme.

 General Entry Requirements

 There are no formal qualifications required for this programme.
 It is designed for young people with a recognised learning difficulty and/or disability who have been in receipt of an Educational Statement.
 19+ learners will need an Education Health & Care Plan (EHCP).